cupcake-recipes.com

 Instructions

-• In a separate bowl, whisk together the whole wheat flour, baking soda, salt, and cinnamon.
+• In a medium bowl, whisk together the flour, baking soda, salt, and cinnamon.

-• Let the banana bread cool in the pan for 10 minutes before transferring it to a wire rack to cool completely.
+• Let the bread cool in the pan for about 10 minutes before transferring it to a wire rack.
+Let it cool mostly before adding the glaze — warm glaze on hot bread will just run right off.

 Notes

-This banana bread is best enjoyed at room temperature or slightly warmed.
-Store in an airtight container at room temperature for up to 3 days.
+Store any leftover banana bread in an airtight container at room temperature for up to 3 days, or in the refrigerator for up to a week.

 Recipes Should You See